viiqswim/reactive-nest-boilerplate/README.md

 - [Homepage](https://www.postgresql.org/)
 - [Documentation](https://www.postgresql.org/docs/13/index.html)

-### Back-end notes & gotchas
+# Back-end notes & gotchas

+### TypeORM migrations
-- With TypeORM you do not need to create migrations for simple things like adding & removing tables and columns.
+With TypeORM you do not need to create migrations for simple things like adding & removing tables and columns.
 This gets taken care of by modifying the entities.
 You can turn off this default behavior by setting the `synchronize` flag to `false` in `back-end/src/app/app.module.ts`

+### REST Client
-- There is a `back-end/restClient` folder which contains `*.http` files.
+There is a `back-end/restClient` folder which contains `*.http` files.
 These files are meant to be used with a vscode marketplace extension called [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client).
 As the name says, this is a REST Client like Postman.

+### OpenAPI automatic documentation
+This boilerplate has the OpenAPI (Swagger) documentation turned on by default.
+To see it simply go to `http://localhost:3001/api` to view it.